 - Hold a pair of dumbbells in your hands with your palms facing towards your body.

-- Keeping your elbows close to your body, slowly curl the left dumbbell upward, across your body, and toward your left shoulder.
+- Keep your elbows close to your body and slowly lift the left dumbbell up, across your body, and towards your left shoulder.

 - Pause for a second at the top of the lift, squeeze your biceps, then lower the weights under control.